 - The company sends a check to your nonprofit to complete the gift match.

-Your nonprofit has very important roles to play, though.
-Your job is to make sure donors know 1) that they could be eligible to have their gift matched, and 2) how they can search for their eligibility and begin the process.
+However, your nonprofit has two very important jobs in this process.
+You need to make sure donors know 1) that they could be eligible to have their gift matched, and 2) how they can search for their eligibility and begin the process.